loader

 The SAT Reading Test: Synthesis

-The SAT Exam Reading Test includes a question type called "synthesis," which asks you to draw inferences and develop connections between two texts that are connected to one another or between a reading and an informative graphic.
-There are 44 multiple-choice questions on the SAT Writing & Language section, and you'll have 35 minutes to respond.
+The SAT Exam Reading Test includes a question type called "synthesis," which asks you to draw inferences and develop connections between two texts that are connected or between a reading and an informative graphic.
+There are 44 multiple-choice questions in the SAT Writing & Language section, and you'll have 35 minutes to respond.
 There are a total of 4 readings, and 11 questions accompany each.
 Each section is between 400 and 450 words long and covers a wide variety of topics, including jobs, history, social studies, the humanities, and science.
-There may be one or more data visualisations referenced in the questions and/or passages.
+There may be one or more data visualizations referenced in the questions and/or passages.
 You'll be asked to make changes to the section in the SAT Writing Question that corresponds to the visual to make it more coherent with the facts supplied in the image.
 The majority of questions on the SAT Writing & Language Test will have you choose the best of three options for a highlighted section of text or declare that the present version is the best choice.
-To verify the sections adhere to normal English grammar, use, and style, you will be required to revise their development, organisation, and diction.
+To verify the sections adhere to normal English grammar, use, and style, you will be required to revise their development, organization, and diction.

 SAT Reading Scoring Pattern

 It's a number between 400 and 1600 that represents your overall score.
 The total is determined by adding the results from the two subtests (Mathematics and Evidence-Based Reading and Writing).
 Both of these subscores might be anywhere from 200 to 800.
 Both the Reading Test and the Writing and Language Test count equally to the section score for Evidence-Based Reading and Writing.
-Only the results of the Math Test will count toward your total score in that category.
+Only the results of the Math Test will count toward your total SAT score in that category.

 Is your visa got rejected?